IdaCy/error_interp/README.md

 ## Data

-You’ll need to provide your own paraphrased prompt data.
+You’ll need to provide your own typo-introduced prompt data.
 Some typical workflows:
-- Generate paraphrases with a strong LLM (like GPT-4).
+- Generate typo version with a strong LLM (like GPT-4).
-- Use *existing* paraphrase datasets (Quora, PAWS, etc.) and adapt them into an instruction style.
+- Use *existing* datasets (Quora, PAWS, etc.) and adapt them into an instruction style.

 **Example**:
 ```